 Biomechanical overload syndrome: defining a new diagnosis

-Three articles on PainSci cite Franklyn-Miller 2014: 1.
+Four pages on PainSci cite Franklyn-Miller 2014: 1.
 Is Running on Pavement Risky?
 2. The Complete Guide to Trigger Points & Myofascial Pain 3.
-Shin Splints Treatment, The Complete Guide
+Shin Splints Treatment, The Complete Guide 4.
+No pressure!
+Compartment syndrome may not be what it seems

 PainSci notes on Franklyn-Miller 2014: